apify/actor-whitepaper/README.md

 |`ABORTING`|transitional|Being aborted by user|
 |`ABORTED`|terminal|Aborted by user|

-Additionally, the actor run has a status message (`statusMessage` field), which contains a text for users explaining what the actor is currently doing.
+Additionally, the actor run has a status message (the `statusMessage` field), which contains a text for users informing them what the actor is currently doing, and thus greatly improve their user experience.

-Periodically set a text-only status message to the currently running actor, to tell users what is it doing.
+When an actor exits, the status message is either automatically set to some default text (e.g. "Actor finished with exit code 1"), or to a custom message - see [Exit actor](#exit-actor) for details.

+When the actor is running, it should periodically update the status message as follows, to keep users informed and happy:

 #### Node.js